alecsavvy/ddex-go/README.md

 ## Features

-This library provides Go structs and unmarshaling support for:
+This library provides Go structs with both Protocol Buffer and XML serialization support for:

 - **ERN v4.3.2** (Electronic Release Notification) - For communicating music release information
 - **MEAD v1.1** (Media Enrichment and Description) - For enriching media metadata